OpenSciViz/cloud/README.md

     3 (virtual) NICs and 2 bridges (cloudbr0 and cloudbr1) network config. using ifconfig (vconfig, and brctl commands provide diagnostics and non-persistent config. options).

-    Our c8-13 and c8-14 (/etc/sysconfig/network-scripts/ifcfg*) are slightly different simplifications of the KVM doc. example which primarily use cloudbr0 (cloudbr0-1 seem to be hardcoded in some cloudstack code).
+    Our two evaluation hosts (c8-13 and c8-14) /etc/sysconfig/network-scripts/ifcfg* are slightly different simplifications of the KVM doc. example which primarily use cloudbr0 (cloudbr0-1 seem to be hardcoded in some cloudstack code).

-    The c8-13 network is actually not setup with the tagged VLAN 100-300, it uses cloudbr0 with multiple IPs configured vi the iproute2-tools (not ifconfig-net-tools; see c8-14:/etc/rc.local):
+    The c8-13 network is actually not setup with the tagged VLAN 100-300, it uses cloudbr0 with multiple IPs configured vi the iproute2-tools (not ifconfig-net-tools; see /etc/rc.local):

       ip addr add 172.16.10.2/24 brd + dev cloudbr0